 Of course there are loads of talent to be found in the Draft, but historically teams have had trouble cashing in with first-round picks acquired via big-time trades.
 Don’t believe me?
 We’ve compiled 10 of the biggest trades—which included a star player and at least one first-round pick—over the past eight years to back us up.
 The level of mediocrity—or sometimes utter uselessness—that these picks have turned into is just amazing.

 A few notes before we begin.
 First, of course, most of the guys drafted are at the very least mediocre role players.
 They’re not all horrible busts, but, considering the talent that they were traded for, no teams ended up receiving equal value (not yet, anyway).
-Secondly, extraneous players involved in trades have been ignored for this article’s purposes.
-Thirdly, the recent Chris Paul and Carmelo Anthony trades aren’t included on the list because the picks haven’t been used yet.
+Second, extraneous players involved in trades have been ignored for this article’s purposes.
+Third, the recent Chris Paul and Carmelo Anthony trades aren’t included on the list because the picks haven’t been used yet.